 Hope Sara Bachmann

 Prior to moving to Leeds, I completed a foundation in Art and Design at Herefordshire Art College, a BA in Creative Writing and Philosophy at the University of Wales Trinity Saint David, followed by an Integrated Masters in Philosophy at the same institution supervised by Professor David Cockburn.

 Following this, I worked a variety of jobs including volunteer work at The Wallich on their Shoreline project, and as a support worker in a homeless shelter called The Huggard.
 I now work at the University of Leeds as a Postgraduate Researcher in collaboration with Opera North funded by WRoCAH on a CDA scholarship.

 My research project looks at how arts engagement facilitates solidarity with people who have refugee and asylum seeker experiences.
 There is a body of literature in the political theory domain that discusses solidarity, but little to none of it reflects or works directly with arts organisation to analyse or critique what is going on in practice.
 My project is a collaborative doctoral award with Opera North, meaning that although I am an independent researcher, Opera North have agreed to collaborate with me in curating knowledge for this thesis.
-In 2019, Opera North were awarded Theatre of Sanctuary status in recognition of the work they have done in engaging with refugees and asylum seekers.
+In 2019, Opera North were awarded Theatre of Sanctuary status in recognition of the work they have done in engaging with people who have refugee and asylum seeker experiences.
 Working with this organisation, my research project looks to compare and critique the practices of Opera North with the literature of political theory, and to see what the two worlds can learn from one another.

 For those interested, you can find a growing feed of charities and organisations relating to my research here.